Sustainability

 Ratio (A/B) 8.6% 8.6% 10.4% 12.4% 10.1%

-Recognizing the importance of ESG management, Hansol Logistics conducts eco-friendly management training for all employees once a year.
+Hansol Logistics recognizes the importance of ESG management and conducts education on eco-friendly management for all employees once a year.

-ESG Expansion and Environmental Management (Sustainable Management) Strategy Dec 2023 All Employees Real-time Video Training Total 181 Awareness of the need for environmental management and corporate social responsibility due to the expansion of ESG management
+ESG Expansion and Environmental Management (Sustainability) Strategy Dec.
+2023 All Employees Live Video Training Total 181 Understanding the necessity of environmental management following ESG expansion and corporate social responsibility.

-Hansol Logistics conducts various eco-friendly social contribution activities to establish an environmental management system and coexist with local communities.
+Hansol Logistics conducts various eco-friendly social contribution activities to establish an environmental management system and coexist with the local community.

-Such corporate activities have a positive impact on local communities and contribute to enhancing our eco-friendly corporate image.
+These activities have a positive impact on the community and contribute to enhancing the eco-friendly corporate image.

-Busan Local Community Environmental Cleanup Activity May 2023 Busan Hub Employees Yeongnam Hub Ecological Park Cleanup Activity
+Busan Local Community Cleanup May 2023 Employees in Busan Hub Environmental cleanup at Yeongnam ecological park

 Eco-friendly Transportation Performance

-To reduce carbon emissions, Hansol Logistics is gradually reducing the proportion of traditional internal combustion engine-based land transportation while continuously expanding the proportion of railway transportation, a low-carbon eco-friendly transportation method, thereby reducing air pollutants and realizing sustainable logistics.
+To reduce carbon emissions, Hansol Logistics is gradually reducing the proportion of road transport centered on internal combustion engines and continuously expanding the proportion of rail transport, a low-carbon eco-friendly means of transport, to realize sustainable logistics and reduce air pollutants.

 Volume Share Volume Share Volume Share Volume Share